UCI-GDIM31/w0-setup-check-in-AdamAsi4090/README.md

     - [ ] Undecided
     - [ ] Other (please specify)

-3. What are you hoping to get out of this class?

-I'm hoping that this class will give me the opportunity to get a better grasp of understanding the factors that go into coding a video game.
+3. I'm hoping that this class will give me the opportunity to get a better grasp of understanding the factors that go into coding a video game.
 As a game design major, I want to grasp what kinds of things the people that I'll be working with will be using to make the ideas I have a reality.

-4. What, if anything, are you nervous about for this class?

-Not much right now.
+4. I'm not nervous about much right now.
 I'm pretty excited actually.

 ## Prior Experience